St. Charles, IL High Income Child Support Lawyers

 Additional changes to Illinois law went into effect in July 2017 which redefined how child support payments are calculated.
 The new law uses an income-sharing model that takes both parents' net incomes into account, as well as their respective amounts of parenting time and responsibility.
 While the statutory guidelines for determining child support payments are straightforward, if one or both parents have a high income, the court may deviate from these guidelines depending on the specific circumstances of the case.
 Our attorneys are experienced in arguing for child support deviations from both sides of these disputes.
 We know how to effectively advocate for our clients' interests and the best interests of our clients children.

-If you are in need of an experienced attorney to handle your high income child support case, contact Shaw Sanders, P.C. at 630-584-5550 to schedule a free consultation.
-One of our attorneys will meet with you personally to discuss the specifics of your situation.
+If you are in need of an experienced attorney to handle your high income child support case, contact Shaw Sanders, P.C. at 630-584-5550 to arrange a no-cost consultation.
+One of our Kane County, Illinois child support attorneys will meet with you personally to discuss the specifics of your situation.
 We take the time to listen to you so that we can have a full understanding of the circumstances of your case and craft an individualized strategy to achieve your objectives.
-From our office in St. Charles, Illinois, our firm handles cases throughout Northern Illinois including DuPage, Kane, DeKalb, and Kendall Counties.
+When you work with our firm, you can rest assured that we will look out for your financial well-being while balancing your family's needs.

 Contact Us